jamie-brannan/hundred-days-swift/13__peggle/d046__notes.md

 addChild(box)
 ```

->So, we create a size with a height of 16 and a width between 16 and 128, then create an SKSpriteNode with the random size we made along with a random color, then give the new box a random rotation and place it at the location that was tapped on the screen.
+>So, we create a size with a height of 16 and a width between 16 and 128, then create an `SKSpriteNode` with the random size we made along with a random color, then _give the new box a random rotation_ and place it at the location that was tapped on the screen.
 For a physics body, it's just a rectangle, but we need to make it non-dynamic so the boxes don't move when hit.

->
+:white_check_mark: Added

->At this point, we almost have a game: you can tap Edit, place as many blocks as you want, then tap Done and try to score by dropping balls.
-It's not perfect because we don't force the Y position of new balls to be the top of the screen, but that's something you can fix yourself – how else would you learn, right?
+>At this point, we almost have a game: **you can tap Edit, place as many blocks as you want, then tap Done and try to score by dropping balls**.

+>It's not perfect because **we don't force the Y position of new balls to be the top of the screen**, but that's something you can fix yourself – how else would you learn, right?

 (:camera: screen shot on website)